cubexch/ws-api/generated/md/src/trade.md

 The post-modify quantity will be `newQuantity - filled = 4 - 2 = 2`.

+Regardless of IFM, the invariant for order quantity is that `quantity = remaining_quantity + cumulative_quantity`.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |